 I don’t know about you, but I can’t function in the morning before I’ve had my daily cup of coffee.
 And, some days, I need more java than others.
 On those days, I make more than a few cups in my French Press, and keep them all for myself.
 Of course, even if I fill up a full pot at home, it would never measure up to the amount of brew you could find in this roadside attraction: the Big Coffee Pot in Winston-Salem, North Carolina.

 The Big Coffee pot, also known as the “Salem Pot” or “Mickey Pot,” stands at seven feet, three inches tall and holds a whopping 740 gallons of Joe.
 That’s said to be 11,840 cups of coffee!
+(Or maybe you just need one giant cup!)
 That’s enough caffeine to keep even me going all day!
 Well, maybe.

 The tin vessel is nicknamed the Mickey Pot after its creators, Julius and Sam Mickey, tinsmith brothers who constructed the attraction in 1858 to advertise their business on South Main Street.